Suncrypt ransomware removal instructions

 Screenshot of files encrypted by Suncrypt (with a string or random characters as their extension):

-Update 27 August 2020 - Cyber criminals behind Maze ransomware created a cartel and Suncrypt's developers are now part of that cartel.
+Update 27 August 2020 - Cyber criminals behind Maze ransomware created a cartel, and Suncrypt's developers are now part of that cartel.
 Other members of this cartel are cyber criminals behind LockBit and Ragnar Locker.
-Research shows that Suncrypt's developers have joined the group Maze's developers because they could not deal with all the potential attacks.
-It is very likely that cyber criminals behind Maze provide the access to compromised networks in exchange for a certain amount of generated revenue.
+Research shows that Suncrypt's developers have joined the group of Maze's developers because they could not deal with all of the potential attacks.
+It is very likely that cyber criminals behind Maze provide access to compromised networks in exchange for a certain amount of generated revenue.

 Suncrypt ransomware removal: